top of page

 • 4 min read

-By Dr Mayur Rabhadiya | Knee Arthritis Specialist & Knee Replacement Surgeon, Mumbai
+By Dr. Mayur Rabhadiya | Knee Arthritis Specialist & Knee Replacement Surgeon, Mumbai

-The reality is that stairs can be beneficial in some cases and harmful in others, depending on the stage of knee arthritis and severity of symptoms.
+The truth is that stairs can be beneficial in some cases and harmful in others, depending on the stage of knee arthritis and the severity of symptoms.
+As an orthopedic and joint replacement surgeon practicing in Mumbai, I guide patients on how to manage daily activities like stair climbing safely.

 Understanding Knee Pain During Daily Activities